-Euletta Gordon-Campbell, South Jersey General Office, believes in promises.
-"When I sell a policy, it’s much more than a piece of paper, it's a promise—a promise to be there for my client and their family.
-And it doesn't just stop at delivering the death benefit," she says, firmly.
+Before Euletta Gordon-Campbell became a partner at New York Life's South Jersey General Office, she was an agent with a firm belief in promises.
+"When I sold a policy, it was much more than a piece of paper, it's a promise—a promise to be there for my client and their family.
+And that promise doesn't just end at delivering the death benefit," she says, firmly.
 In fact, with one extraordinary client, delivering the death benefit was just the beginning.

 "I finally got a hold of myself and was able to set aside the physical and emotional pain I was feeling.
 I gave the son my address and told him to come over with his mother.
 I finally met his wife, Affiong, under the worst of circumstances," says Gordon-Campbell.
-"I had an opportunity to build a relationship and provide the help I know she’d need; because her husband had always taken care of the finances, I had to be prepared.”
+"I had an opportunity to build a relationship and provide the help I know she needed; because her husband had always taken care of the finances, I had to be prepared.

 "I think personally delivering death benefits is very important for agents to do.
 It's a new beginning, like with Dr. Utuk.
 New York Life makes a promise to be there for our policyholders and I do too."